henrybear327/Competitive-programming/LeetCode/cpp/readme.md

 19. If you use `while` and needs to manually maintain the pointer, add comments first!
 20. When checking strings, vectors: watch out for out-of-bound error
 21. Think of all cases before you type `+=` and `return` (leetcode 124, cases could be thought of when typing)
+22. When pushing things onto the stack, we can just push the index, instead of value-index pair!
+(84)

 # Compilation